simplytim42/py-pushover/README.md

 # py-pushover
-package to send notifications to devices using https://pushover.net
+Python package to send notifications to devices using the https://pushover.net Message API.